 Whoever knowingly violates the prohibitions of Section 19 shall be fined not more than $1,000,000 for each day such prohibition is violated or imprisoned for not more than five years, or both.

+De Minimis Rule: Automatic Consent

 Subpart L provides that consent is automatically granted and an application will not be required where the covered offense is considered de minimis.
 Subpart L establishes general de minimis criteria where any conviction or Program Entry for a covered offense may qualify, and further states that the de minimis exception will apply to specified circumstances and offenses.
 The general de minimis rule and the additional categories of de minimis rules are described below.